If you followed along in chapter 1, you’re in an excellent starting position to start gardening.

 - Don’t prune too much or too late in the growing season.
 It encourages plants to continue growing when they should be shutting down.
 You should prune only in late winter or early spring and only remove 25 percent or less of the plant.

 - Too much stress to plant: A stressed-out plant due to excessive weeds, grasses, or other plants can lead to poor winter survival.

 Soil is the medium in which plants grow.
 Without soil, it will be almost impossible to grow fruit plants.
 Good soil provides the physical support in which plants grow and allow them to stand erect.

 The good airflow in the soil provides the oxygen needed by plant cells to its root.
 Poorly drained soil or waterlogged plant for a long time causes a lack of oxygen and makes plants die.
-A rotted root is the primary cause of plants to die immaturely.
+A rotted root is the primary cause of plants dying immaturely.

 The rest 5 percent of soil composition is made of organic matter.
 Organic matter provides nutrients and prevents compaction by maintaining the pore structure in the soil.

 Not everyone is fortunate to work with the right type of soil.
-People often have problem soil, such as those lacking aeration or proper drainage due to a low texture and pH above or below the optimal range.
+People often have problems with soil, such as those lacking aeration or proper drainage due to a low texture and pH above or below the optimal range.

 Know about soil pH level

 The pH rating of the soil tells you how alkaline (basic) or acidic your soil is.
 The pH level is measured on a scale from 0 to 14.
 A ground with a pH level of 7 is neutral and is the point at which most nutrients within the soil water are available for plant use.